 Students admitted to the accelerated B.A./M.A.
 Program in History take as their major sequence in History for their baccalaureate 36-39 semester hours including HIS 1010 and 1000C, 2990, six credits in U.S. history, six credits in European history, one seminar or colloquium, one undergraduate elective in history, plus a minimum of four, up to a maximum of five graduate-level history courses (one of which must be HIS 401 taken during the senior year).
 Eligibility requires a 3.0 overall cumulative index and a 3.5 index in history.
 For additional requirements for the master's degree, students should consult the St. John's University Graduate Bulletin.
 Minor Sequence-History 18 semester hours in history including HIS 1010, 1000C, 2990 and one colloquium or seminar, but excluding HIS 1301 and 1302.
 Major Sequence-Social Studies 36 credits, including HIS 1010 and 1000C, six credits in U.S. history, six credits in European history, six credits in non-Western history and one course each from economics, geography, government and sociology.
 (Available on Staten Island campus only.)
-History Course Offerings (HIS) 1000-Level: Surveys 1000C Emergence of a Global Society A survey of the historical foundations of contemporary societies: global dissemination of scientific, technological and industrial revolutions; the spread of world religions, democracy and internationalism; accommodation and resistance to Western hegemony; globalization as a historical force.
+History Course Offerings (HIS) 1000-Level: Surveys 1000C Emergence of a Global Society A survey of the historical foundations of contemporary societies: global dissemination of scientific, technological and industrial revolutions; the spread of world religions, democracy and internationalism: accommodation and resistance to Western hegemony; globalization as a historical force.
 Credit: 3 semester hours.
 1010 World History I A topical approach to forces and events that shaped the modern world, including ancient empires, Western civilization and Christianity, the impact of Islam, African and pre-Columbian civilizations, and the new learning of the Renaissance and Age of Exploration.
 Credit: 3 semester hours.
-1300 Great Issues in American History Significant political and social problems and controversies in the United States from the achievement of independence to the 1960s.
-Students may not take HIS 1301 or 1302 in conjunction with or after completion of HIS 1300.
-Credit: 3 semester hours.
 1301 U.S. from Colonial Times to the Civil War A survey of the main political, economic, social and religious developments from the Peace of Paris to the Civil War.
 Students may not take HIS 1300 in conjunction with or after completion of HIS 1301.
 Credit: 3 semester hours.
 1302 U.S. from Civil War to the Present A survey of the main political, economic, social and religious developments from the Civil War to the present.
 Students may not take HIS 1300 in conjunction with or after completion of HIS 1302.
 Credit: 3 semester hours.
-Required Course for the History Major and Minor 2990: Seminar: Introduction to History Restricted registration.
+Required Course for the History Major and Minor Sophomore Seminar: Introduction to History Restricted registration.
 Foundations of historical thought and practice: basic tools of historical analysis and research, overview of the development of historical studies, how to read and write history.
 Required of all majors and minors in their sophomore year.
 Credit: 3 semester hours.